Being Thankful for Having Less

 So what should you do?

 Celebrity talk show hosts and life coaches urge us to keep a gratitude journal.
-This is simply listing five or so things that we are grateful for every day.
+This is simply listing five or so things we are grateful for every day.
 Being grateful on a daily basis puts us in an optimistic frame of mind.
 We are able to focus on the positive side of every situation.

 Thanksgiving is always a wonderful time of year to stop and reflect on the goodness in our lives.
 We can celebrate with family and friends and make a special day of togetherness.
 Yet, if we extend the gratitude to encompass the whole year, we give ourselves the gift of joy.